 The treatment facilities at Bridges to Recovery are comfortable and private.
-Each of the three Southern California locations has a private chef who prepares nutritious, personalized meals; a housekeeper who handles laundry and cleaning; wireless computer networks to enable patients to keep in touch with friends, families, and the workplace; and areas where patients can socialize and relax.
+Each of the two Southern California locations has a private chef who prepares nutritious, personalized meals; a housekeeper who handles laundry and cleaning; wireless computer networks to enable patients to keep in touch with friends, families, and the workplace; and areas where patients can socialize and relax.

 If you’re suffering from a panic disorder and haven’t experienced success with other forms of treatment, contact Bridges to Recovery today to inquire about our residential treatment options.
 The time you spend at our treatment facility will be both relaxing as well as instructive.
 You will leave knowing that you have made significant progress in the management of your panic disorder.